realm/realm-java/CONTRIBUTING.md

 # Contributing

-## Filing Issues

-Whether you find a bug, typo or an API call that could be clarified, please [file an issue](https://github.com/realm/realm-java/issues) on our GitHub repository.

-When filing an issue, please provide as much of the following information as possible in order to help others fix it:

-1. **Goals**
-2. **Expected results**
-3. **Actual results**
-4. **Steps to reproduce**
-5. **Code sample that highlights the issue** (full Android Studio projects that we can compile ourselves are ideal)
-6. **Version of Realm/Android Studio/OS**

-If you'd like to send us sensitive sample code to help troubleshoot your issue, you can email <help@realm.io> directly.

 ## Contributing Enhancements

 We love contributions to Realm!
 If you'd like to contribute code, documentation, or any other improvements, please [file a Pull Request](https://github.com/realm/realm-java/pulls) on our GitHub repository.
 Make sure to accept our [CLA](#CLA)!